 Our experts are actively involved in a number of research programmes and EU projects, as well as one-off analyses, which include:

-• defending product claims
+- Defending product claims

-• settling commercial liability disputes
+- Settling commercial liability disputes

-• reverse engineering of competitor products
+- Reverse engineering of competitor products

-• validating new products and processes.
+- Validating new products and processes.

-- Secondary Ion Mass Spectrometry (SIMS)
+- ToF-SIMS (Time-of-Flight Secondary Ion Mass Spectrometry)

-- Scanning Electron Microscopy (SEM) & Energy Dispersive Analysis (EDA)
+- SEM/EDX (Scanning Electron Microscopy / Energy Dispersive Analysis)